-Three (3) termination notices have been received from full-time BORN agents who have terminated their employment with BORN Ontario.
+28 termination notices were received from full-time BORN agents who terminated their employment with BORN Ontario.

-16 contract employees have reached the end of their contract.
+13 contract employees have reached the end of their contract.
 No notices are received with respect to their termination as their end date is known prior to their start date.